LiaScript/LiaScript/README.md

 $$

                                     --{{0}}--
-We apply KaTeX for math-formating, see the documentation at www.katex.org.
+We apply KaTeX for math-formatting, see the documentation at www.katex.org.

                                     --{{1}}--
 A formula can be either inline with single dollars.

                                     --{{2}}--
-Or multiline by using the double dollar notation.
+Or multi-line by using the double dollar notation.

 ## Syntax Highlighting